camunda-community-hub/zeebe-cherry-runtime/doc/EmbedExistingConnector/EmbedExistingConnector.md

 ![Pull request in Infrastructure](AddProjectInInfrastuctureRepository.png?raw=true)

+Do not forget to add a comment and tag @camunda-community-hub/devrel.

 # Build a Cherry Collection
 A connector is running in a collection.
 A collection groups multiple runners (connectors and workers).